-The Arts Club takes great pride in creating a barrier-free environment for all its patrons, staff, artists, volunteers, and third-party contractors.
+The Arts Club seeks to create a barrier-free environment for all patrons, staff, artists, volunteers, and third-party contractors.
 We want to provide a place where all people feel welcome and can maintain their independence and their dignity.

 A stronghold of our belief and organizational culture is that all people have equal access to employment, our productions, our programs, and any other opportunities at the Arts Club.
 The Arts Club also desires to see a reflection of the diverse disability community in everything that we do.